Nerve Supply Of Lower Limb Question And Answers

 • Superficial peroneal nerve

-• Deep peroneal nerve.
+• The deep peroneal nerve.

 Read And Learn More: Anatomy Question And Answers